 Spay and Neuter

-This assistance program is for dog/cat owners on the Avalon Peninsula only.
+This assistance program is for dog or cat owners on the Avalon Peninsula only.
 Residents of Bell Island please scroll down for the Bell IslandSpay and Neuter Assistance Program.
 At this time, we do not accept applications from residents of St. John’s.
-Please check our website periodically for updates.
 We encourage St. John’s residents to contact the City of St. John’s Humane Services Division by calling 311 for information about their Spay/Neuter Program or by visiting their website ( http://www.stjohns.ca/living-st-johns/city-services/animal-care-and-adoption/spayneuter-assistance-program).

-This program would not be possible without the support of the following veterinary clinics:
+The SPCA SNAP program would not be possible without the support of the following veterinary clinics who perform the surgeries:

 Baccalieu Trail Animal Hospital (Bay Roberts) - 786-1571